The scholarship is currently unavailable.

 About this scholarship

-Each year the ANU College of Law (‘the College’) may offer a number of awards known as the ANU College of Law Indigenous Justice and Education Grant (‘the Award’).
+Each year the ANU College of Law, Governance and Policy may offer a number of awards known as the ANU Law Indigenous Justice and Education Grant.

 The objective of the Award is to provide financial assistance to law students to undertake Indigenous justice course or project within the College.